We have received your Early Arrival Agreement.

 - Remember to bring your OneCard or another state-issued photo ID on move-in day.
 Learn about getting a OneCard ID.

-During fall move-in, you, any of your family members and Team NIU (wearing red shirts) can all help bring your things up to your room.At your door, hold your OneCard flat against the number pad.
+If you're moving on campus for the first time, after you get your key from the front desk, you'll be able to move your things into you room.At your door, hold your OneCard flat against the number pad.
 After it beeps, enter the OneCard PIN that we give you at check-in.
 When you hear it unlock, push the door open.
 The key we'll give you at check-in you will open your closet and also your mailbox on the main floor.In the elevator, hold your OneCard flat against the card reader and then press your floor number.
 At your door, hold your OneCard flat against the number pad.
 After it beeps, enter the OneCard PIN that we give you at check-in.
 When you hear it unlock, push the door open.
 The key we'll give you at check-in you will open your closet and also your mailbox by the front desk.The key we'll give you at check in will get you into your floor, room, and also open your mailbox in the lobby on the main floor.At your cluster's door, hold your OneCard flat against the number pad.
 After it beeps, enter your OneCard PIN that we give you at check-in.
 After you hear it unlock, pull the door open.
 Then you can use the key we'll give you at check in to get into your mini-suite.The key we'll give you at check-in will get you into your room and also open your mailbox.In the elevator, use the key we'll give you at check-in to get onto your floor.
 Your key will let you into your room and also open your mailbox on the main floor.

 Getting to know NIU